zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     **<font color="red">Ensure you've switched to the classic version of the cloud shell before continuing.</font>**

-1. In the PowerShell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:
+1. In the cloud shell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:

     ```
    rm -r ai-agents -f